-When one of my students first enrolled, he was a junior.
+When one of my students first enrolled at my DASS school, he was a junior.
 Now, after four months, he has received enough credits to be placed as a senior (grade twelve).
 Will the student be included in the DASS graduation rate?

 All students in grade twelve are included in the calculation of the DASS graduation rate.
-Because the student’s last enrollment record in CALPADS shows him in grade twelve, the student will be included in the denominator of the school's DASS graduation rate.
+Because the student’s last enrollment record in California Longitudinal Pupil Achievement Data System (CALPADS) shows him in grade twelve, the student will be included in the denominator of the school's DASS graduation rate.

 My school uses a student’s age to place him/her in a specific grade level.
 However, other schools use the number of credits that a student has earned to place him/her in a specific grade level.
 Which rule should be used?

-Placing students in specific grade levels are based on local policy.
+Placing students in specific grade levels is based on local policy.

 A grade twelve student at my DASS school transferred to an adult education program.
 Will this student be included in my school’s DASS graduation rate?

 Yes.
-For the 2018 Dashboard, the CDE made adjustments to the 2016–17 and 2017–18 four-year cohort graduation rates to address audit findings from the U.S. Department of Education Office of Inspector General.
+Beginning with the 2018 Dashboard, the CDE adjusted the 2016–17 and 2017–18 four-year cohort graduation rates to address audit findings from the U.S. Department of Education Office of Inspector General.
 One of the adjustments was to keep students who transfer to an adult education program in the cohort rather than removing them.
 To align with the federal findings, grade twelve students who transfer from a DASS school to an adult education program will remain in the DASS school’s cohort (i.e., included in the denominator).